 Texas Policies That Benefit Vocational Students

-Beyond providing money to trade schools in Texas, the state has also launched several initiatives to help students successfully complete their education.
+Beyond providing money to Texas trade schools, the state has also launched several initiatives to help students successfully complete their education.
 One of the more notable examples:

 - The Texas Success Initiative is intended to ensure all students entering a public institution of higher education meet college readiness benchmarks in reading, writing and math.
 Those that don't are provided opportunities to gain these skills which are necessary to successfully completing most degree and certificate programs.